berkeley-cdss/curriculum-guide/workflow/securely-push-github.md

 ## Troubleshooting
 - Check the GitHub App settings for correct permissions.

-For more details, visit the [GitHub repository](https://github.com/jupyterhub/gh-scoped-creds).
+For more details, visit the [gh-scoped-creds repository](https://github.com/jupyterhub/gh-scoped-creds).